tencent cloud

 Advanced configuration

-You can choose to use Mlflow to manage experiments, data, and models in Notebook exploration.
-This feature currently requires allowlist access.
+You can choose to use MLflow to manage experiments, data and models in Notebook Exploration.
+The feature currently requires enabling the allowlist.

-After checking, the creation of experiments and machine learning using MLflow functions in Notebook tasks will be reported to the MLflow service.
-You can later view them in Machine Learning - Experiment Management and Model Management.
+When selected, Notebook Task will report experiments and machine learning created using MLflow functions to the MLflow service.
+You can subsequently view them in Machine Learning - Experiment Management and Model Management.

 No